dovuofficial/guardian-php-sdk/README.md

 The goal here is to have a direct connection to the Guardian API services itself and really think about designing a PHP SDK from the ground up.

-There are a number of items that need continued work in the next couple of weeks/months to have very refined, but simple SDK.
+There are a number of items that need continued work in the next couple of weeks to have very refined, but simple SDK.

-- Minimise methods required to interface with guardian.
+-[x] Minimise methods required to interface with guardian.
-- Using processes/templates as a mechanism to work with guardian.
+-[x] Using processes/templates as a mechanism to work with guardian.
-- Ability to ingest any guardian policy and then dynamically infer all tags, roles, and order of operations as well as schemas.
+- Ongoing documentation of how to use system
+- Validation of the structure of a guardian workflow element, based on assumptions.
+- Update primary test to ensure that a trustchain can be read through API (possible caching issue)
+- Update primary test to ensure that the import process for a policy takes place.
+- Update primary test to use "listeners" for waiting for a particular state to be ready
+  - Ensure that this call is integrated into a given "workflow" action seemlessly
+- Add feature and test suite to support "testnet" tests after dry run, requirements:
+  - Ability to create new testnet users with account ids/key
+  - Assign roles
+  - Ensure the listener functionality for this pass (we don't know how long IPFS/Hedera calls will take)
+- Update GuardianActionTransaction to check for roles, as a _verbose_ mode.
+- Update core tests (Dryrun/Testnet) to ensure that a "standard registry" is created from scratch
+  - The use case here is, that if we provision a new guardian infrastructure the test suite needs to run all tasks e2e from zero state.
-- Ensure that we have solid tests in place that highlights current guardian challenges, especially when it comes to scalability concerns specifically around N+1 issues for data query
+- (In Progress) Ensure that we have solid tests in place that highlights current guardian challenges, especially when it comes to scalability concerns specifically around N+1 issues for data query

+## These tasks will be added after the e2e raw flow

+- Modification of core workflow to allow custom schemas for any stage
+- Output of new configuration files for particular usecases

+## These are tasks that have been deferred and classed as low priority

+- (Deferred) Ability to ingest any guardian policy and then dynamically infer all tags, roles, and order of operations as well as schemas.

 ## The current strategic approach